If you live for live music and want to get out there gigging with your own music, we’ve got your back with this live music gig guide.

 This varies depending on the venue and the type of music.
 Original bands and artists tend to make less, at least until they’ve developed a following and a track record of filling clubs with fans.
-It’s not uncommon for 3 to 5 bands to split an evening at a club or perhaps in a small theater they‘ve rented for the show, each doing one set, and simply dividing up the proceeds (after the venue takes a predetermined cut, which they often do).
+It’s not uncommon for 3 to 5 bands to split an evening at a club or perhaps in a small theatre they‘ve rented for the show, each doing one set, and simply dividing up the proceeds (after the venue takes a predetermined cut, which they often do).

 Other times, the original music scene, however, the venue doesn’t pay the artist anything; the artist’s money is made by selling advance tickets and/or charging a ‘cover’ at the door, maybe $8, $10 or as much as $15 or more, if the bands are able to command that rate.

 It’s also a good idea to have some merchandise on hand.
-T-shirts, hats, posters, stickers, coffee mugs, fridge magnets, CD‘s if you‘ve got them.
+T-shirts, hats, posters, stickers, coffee mugs, fridge magnets, and CDs if you‘ve got them.
 The list of possibilities is endless.

 For cover musicians playing function gigs, I’ll be frank: the money is better.
 I’ve been in original bands and I’ve been in cover bands, and I’ve made MUCH more money playing covers.
 Since I’m in this business to make money, I play many more cover shows than original shows, and I don’t feel as though I’m any less “valid” as an artist.

-I sometimes play an all-original set at a coffeehouse or brewpub that encourages originals, and make anywhere from $25 to $100 for a set.
+I sometimes play an all-original set at a coffeehouse or brewpub that encourages originals and make anywhere from $25 to $100 for a set.
 I enjoy myself and feel good about sharing my original music with an audience and that‘s enough for me.

 But to keep my bills paid, I mostly play in bars and restaurants whose patrons want to hear music that’s familiar to them.
 The key is to find songs you LIKE playing, but that most audiences will also be familiar with.
 Believe me, there are enough songs out there to choose from… you don’t have to play ANY song you dislike just to please the crowd.

 I myself stick to a 2-hour radius, and that seems to work pretty well.
 With any gig, you have to weigh the amount to be made against the amount of money (and time) to be spent, and in the end, it’s up to you whether a gig is worth taking or not.

 For a typical 3-hour solo show in a restaurant, bar & grill, brewpub or winery, I generally make between $200 to $300.
 The jobs and amounts I’ll accept vary with the distance I have to travel, how long I have to play, if they provide free (or discounted) food and drink, and whether they allow a tip jar and merchandise sales (most places do).

-If you’re starting out, or relatively new at gigging, it’s ok to ask for less, though for a 3-hour show I wouldn’t recommend accepting less than $100-150.
+If you’re starting out, or relatively new at gigging, it’s ok to ask for less, though for a 3-hour show, I wouldn’t recommend accepting less than $100-150.
 Coffee shops pay quite a bit less… sometimes only a tip jar and a free beverage, but set times are generally shorter.
 If you feel that’s enough, and just want to get yourself in front of an audience, go for it.
 In the end, it’s nobody’s business but yours how much (or how little) you’ll accept to play a gig.

-Another option you may want to explore is senior rental community market.
+Another option you may want to explore is the senior rental community market.
 Assisted living/memory care facilities in particular often bring in outside musicians to perform for their residents.
 This is a niche I’ve found that pays well, and you’ll never find a more appreciative audience.
 (Note, however, that these events are usually held during the week, and during the day, so if you’ve got a full-time day job, it probably won’t work for you.)

 The way to find these gigs is to find them online, then get on the phone and send a LOT of emails.
 If you call (the best option), ask for the name of the activities coordinator.
-If they are not available, they almost always have voicemail.
+If they are not available, they almost always have voicemails.
 Leave a message, then try back in a couple of days.

 These shows are typically 45 minutes to an hour and generally pay between $100 and $150… Not bad for an hour’s work.
 Don’t feel like you “shouldn’t take their money” because they‘re caring for our precious senior citizens.
 It is indeed wonderful work they’re doing, but they are businesses with budgets!

 Unfortunately, there are unscrupulous buyers out there who will do their best to rip you off.
-The best defense against things like that happening is to, whenever possible, play for establishments that have been around for a while and have a good reputation.
+The best defence against things like that happening is to, whenever possible, play for establishments that have been around for a while and have a good reputation.